kf03w5t5741l/jenkins-demo/README.md

 # Jenkins continuous deployment demo with Spring Boot
-This is a demo application to show how to set up continuous deployment via Jenkins for a Spring Boot application.
+This is a demo application to show how to set up continuous deployment for a Spring Boot application via Jenkins.
 All values in square brackets below are placeholder values that should be replaced by the user.

 This setup requires the manual creation of a database and database user on the application server.